-Vietnamese is the world’s second largest coffee exporter.
-The coffee tastes strong, thick and delicious.Even if you are not a fan of this beverage; it’s still a worthwhile souvenir for loved ones.
-Besides coffee powder, you can also purchase a filter and condensed milk to make your own cà phê sữa đá (sweetened condensed milk coffee with ice) Vietnamese style.
+Vietnamese is the world’s second-largest coffee exporter.
+The coffee tastes strong, thick and delicious.
+It’s the perfect gift for caffein-addicts!
+Besides coffee powder, you can also purchase a filter and condensed milk to make your own Cà phê Sữa đá (sweetened condensed milk coffee with ice).
 The most well-known coffee brand is Trung Nguyen.
-Price is around USD 2-3 per 100 grams of Robusta coffee.
+The standard price is around USD 2-3 per 100 grams of Robusta coffee.
 Arabica coffee is much more expensive.
 And only USD 2 for a coffee maker.

 Like China, Vietnam has a great tradition of producing ceramics, and a nice gift can be chosen from a diverse selection of pottery from all over the country, including both traditional and modern pieces.
 Traditional products include kitchen items and vases.
 They are often at an affordable price to buy for your friends and family.
-Receiving a piece of hand-made ceramics will make them feel like sharing the Vietnamese culture, Plates, tea pots, bowls, spoons, all kinds of objects and colors will be able to bring a piece of the “made in Vietnam” spontaneous charm.
+Receiving a piece of hand-made ceramics will make them feel like sharing the Vietnamese culture, Plates, teapots, bowls, spoons, all kinds of objects and colors will be able to bring a piece of the “made in Vietnam” spontaneous charm.

 Vietnamese T-shirt is an affordable souvenir for budget travelers.
 You can find fun, punny t-shirts highlighting Vietnam’s slogans, foods and drinks in the main tourist areas or local markets.
 The price for the shirt is about 60,000 VND.
 Bringing home a T-shirt makes memorable gift from Vietnam.